 Count to Five: In the first two weeks, I found the pain came from the initial latch on.
 The best advice I had was to curl your toes and count to five.
 That way it gives you an end goal.
 You count down to the pain subsiding.
 If there is still pain after you’ve counted to five the chances are your latch isn’t right and its best to whip baby off and try again.

 Do what you gotta do: CONTROVERSIAL ADVICE ALERT… and maybe this is terrible advice as technically its advised against.
 Do what you gotta do.
-If its nipple shields, using a bottle so your boobs get a break, bringing in a dummy when your baby is using you as a comforter.
+Using a bottle so your boobs get a break, bringing in a dummy when your baby is using you as a comforter.
 I know there are risks with all of these things, but chances are your baby will continue breastfeeding just fine and these things could be game changers in preventing you from throwing the towel in.